 However, judging the media coverage from NY Times only from the short-term sales standpoint would be reductive.

-Short vs. long-term strategy
+Short vs. long-term

 As Ryan Holiday pointed out about his new book,